What is vulvovaginal candidiasis?

 What causes vaginal discharge?

-Most women notice from time to time that they have a discharge from the vagina.
-This is a normal process which keeps the mucous lining of the vagina moist.
-The discharge is usually clear but may dry on underclothes leaving a faint yellowish mark.
+Vaginal discharge is a normal process which keeps the mucosal lining of the vagina moist.
+The amount of vaginal discharge varies according to the menstrual cycle and arousal, and is clear and stringy in the first half of the cycle and whitish and sticky after ovulation.
+It may dry on underclothes leaving a faint yellowish mark.
 This type of discharge does not require any medication even when quite profuse, as is often the case in pregnancy.
+It tends to reduce in amount after menopause.

-- Bacterial vaginosis (due to an imbalance of the amounts of bacteria which live in the vagina).
-This causes a thin, white/grey discharge and offensive odour.
+- Bacterial vaginosis (due to an imbalance of normal bacteria that live in the vagina); this causes a thin, white/grey discharge and offensive odour.

 What is the cause of vulvovaginal candidiasis?

-Oestrogen causes the lining of the vagina to mature and to contain glycogen, a substrate on which Candida albicans thrives.
-Lack of oestrogen in younger and older women makes vulvovaginal candidiasis much less common.
+Oestrogen causes the lining of the vagina to mature and to contain glycogen, a substrate on which C albicans thrives.
+Symptoms often occur in the second half of the menstrual cycle when there is also more progesterone.
+Lack of oestrogen makes vulvovaginal candidiasis less common in younger and older women.

-- A course of broad spectrum antibiotics such as tetracycline or amoxiclav
+- A course of broad spectrum antibiotics such as tetracycline or amoxicillin

 - Diabetes mellitus